AntoniaChroni/AntoniaChroni/analyses/create-readme-file/README.md

 ## Folder content
-This folder contains a script tasked to create README file for the main GitHub page of a personal GitHub account
+This folder contains a script tasked to create README file for the main GitHub page of a personal GitHub account.

 The script named `create-readme-file.Rmd` has been modified from [j-andrews7](https://github.com/j-andrews7/j-andrews7/tree/main).